 Our comparative analysis shows that it is possible to generate a significant net health benefit by a feasible pattern of partial social distancing measures.
 These temporal patterns, produced by an unbiased machine learning approach, adapt to different values of the society's willingness to pay for a single lost (disability-adjusted) year of life.
 A resultant profile typically starts with near-maximal levels of adherence to social distancing ($SD \approx SD_{max}$) and allows for a significant relaxation of social distancing to much lower levels ($SD \lessapprox 0.2$) after several weeks.
 While the period of higher commitment is dependent on the WTP threshold, this dependence does not preclude viable SD interventions progressing even for relatively low values of the threshold $SD_{max}$.
 However, with higher $SD_{max}$ thresholds, the relaxation of strict compliance measures becomes viable sooner.
 Interestingly, the net health benefit produced by mid-level compliance with NPIs carried out under a moderate willingness-to-pay setting is commensurate with the benefits yielded by higher $SD_{max}$ and WTP.

+In adaptive strategies, the level of SD imposed on the population in a given week changes in response to the current pandemic state, and thus depends on previous actions in context of the accepted WTP.
 Importantly, adaptive NPIs outperform possible alternatives, including fixed, random or zero social distancing, across the entire range of considered WTP and $SD_{max}$ thresholds.
 We demonstrate that the higher cumulative NHB attained by adaptive NPIs non-linearly balances the incurred economic costs and sustained health losses, achieving longer-term advantages despite possible early setbacks.
 Overall, these findings suggest that the choice between ``health'' and ``economy'' is a false choice, and an adaptive policy may achieve a socially acceptable balance even under significant constraints.